 |Mach 3 Blades||18.5||1||18.5|

-Since the total amounts to $416.50, an inmate would have to break those purchases up over two separate months, because the spending limit would not allow him to purchase all of the items during one month.
-Also, notice that the list does not include expenditures for shoes; an inmate would have to order shoes through the recreation department or the counselor.
+Since the total amounts to $416.50, a person would have to break those purchases up over two separate months, because the spending limit would not allow him to purchase all of the items during one month.
+Also, notice that the list does not include expenditures for shoes; a person would have to order shoes through the recreation department or the counselor.
 Those costs may add an additional $200 to the list.
-Accordingly, with telephone and email expenses, inmates should budget about $800 to settle into a journey through federal prison.
+Accordingly, with telephone and email expenses, people should budget about $800 to settle into a journey through federal prison.
 The commissary list shows how an individual easily could require another $500 per month to live “well” in prison.
-Of course, an individual could survive in prison without spending any money at all.
+Of course, a person could survive in prison without spending any money at all.

-Within the first month of confinement, the inmate will meet with his unit team.
+Within the first month of confinement, the person will meet with his unit team.
 The Unit Team consists of the following staff members:

 - Unit Manager: The person in this position is a department head.
 Unit Managers report to the Associate Warden of Programs.
-A Unit Manager is responsible for overseeing the programs of all inmates confined to the housing unit.
-But Unit Managers will defer to subordinates, who have more direct interactions with each inmate.
+A Unit Manager is responsible for overseeing the programs of all people confined to the housing unit.
+But Unit Managers will defer to subordinates, who have more direct interactions with each person.

-- Case Manager: The Case Manager is responsible for keeping track of inmate matters that concern:
+- Case Manager: The Case Manager is responsible for keeping track of matters that concern:

 - Custody and classification,